AhmadElsagheer/Competitive-programming-library/curriculum/outlines/outline_format.md

     Add three tables by the end of file,
     - Three problem sets are needed:
         - Problem Set 1:
             - must-solve problems.
 Every problem must add a new thing.
+            - Must cover the content of the topic.
             - problems count >= 5 * acm_days.
         - Problem Set 2:
             - extra problems.
 These problems will be solved by hard-working trainees.